DH-Center-Tuebingen/Spacialist/INSTALL.md

 php artisan migrate
 ```

 To test your installation, simply open `http://yourdomain.tld/Spacialist/api`.
-You should see a website with Lumen's current version.
+You should see a website with Laravel's current version.
 Example:
 ```
-Lumen (5.3.2) (Laravel Components 5.3.*)
+Laravel (5.5.33)
 ```

 #### External storage
-Lumen supports different filesystems.
+Laravel supports different filesystems.
 Some of the most popular adapters:
 - AWS S3
 - Dropbox
 - Rackspace